ohmanimblind/CS147-FinalProject/README.md

 - Fast Fourier transform on num_frames
 - Generate Spectrogram through magnitude squared

+This type of preproccesing is crucial in the Audio Classifer pipeline.
+Below is a [final paper](Math_147_Project___Applications_of_Fourier_Analysis_in_Artificial_Intelligence.pdf) I wrote regarding Fourier Analysis in Machine Learning, which was the inspiration to complete this project

 ## Fast Fourier Transform:

 The fast fourier is a wonderful algorithm, as the inutuion behind it is simple(although everything else about it is not).
 For any signal X[n], we can seperate it into even and odd parts.
 It thene uses the idea of symetry for even an odd degree polynomials to compute a corresponding point at a given time, halving the amount of computation needed.
 Below is the serial imlementation I made for testing: